Colorado Informed Consent and Conflicts Disclosure Forms (Effective 2026)

 Key Features

-• Defines confidential vs. sensitive information categories.
+• Separates and defines and addresses routine vs. sensitive information categories.

 • Integrates conflict of interest disclosure into the routine-use form.